jakimfett/functions.sh/doc/app/miNAS.md

 # A Raspberry Pi Minimalist's Network Attached Storage Array
 Or RPMNASA, for short.

+> oh stars this is out of control, but a lot of it is super important to grok...oh well, can't build NeoRome in a day...

 @todo - write script to autoreplace links with archive.is and internetarchive links, with generation/curlhash/httpcodeverification

 ## Seafile